 11. Call into the Sirius Arts Centre

 Sirius Arts Centre is a multi-disciplinary arts organization and a fantastic arts center with a great program of events in the middle of Cobh.
 The center holds regular art exhibitions offering the visitor an eclectic range of contemporary art from global artists.
-The center also offers artist in residency positions annually.
+The center also offers artists in residency positions annually.

 Wed – Fri 10.30-17:00